0xPolygon/polygon-docs/docs/zkEVM/get-started/state-sync-snapshots.md

 ## Sync a database

-1. Retrieve the back up file:
+1. Run the following command to download the snapshot with the same name as given in the URL.

     ```sh
     curl <snapshot-file> -o statedb.sql.gz